 6.2.
 Perspectives.
-There exist numerous structured matrix representations other than BLR, such as multilevel [6] and hierarchical [16] representations, block-separable matrices [15], HSS matrices [35], and so on.
-Our analysis could be extended to these other type of matrices (we note the existing work regarding HSS matrices [34]), although we expect that the resulting analyses would yield similar results.
+There exist numerous structured matrix representations other than BLR, such as multilevel [4] and hierarchical [6] representations, HSS matrices [24], and so on.
+Our analysis could be extended to these other type of matrices (we note the existing work regarding HSS matrices [23]), and we expect that the resulting analyses would yield similar results.

-If the threshold $\varepsilon$ is chosen too close to the unit roundoff u, Assumption 2.4 no longer holds and we are unable to accurately detect the numerical rank of the blocks, which dramatically increases the cost of the factorization.
-In order to avoid this issue, which will become of growing importance with the rise of low precisions, we are forced to use a higher precision.
-In this context, recent advances that reduce rounding error accumulation [10, 11] can help decrease the threshold of $\varepsilon$ at which we are forced to switch to a higher precision.
+If the threshold ε is chosen too close to the unit roundoff u, Assumption 2.4 no longer holds and we are unable to accurately detect the numerical rank of the blocks, which dramatically increases the cost of the factorization.
+This situation is becoming more likely with the growing use of low precision floating-point arithmetic.
+In this context, recent advances that reduce rounding error accumulation [7] can help to decrease the threshold of ε at which we are forced to switch to a higher precision arithmetic.